legumeinfo/bionorm/README.rst

 ``COMMAND``.
 Not all commands support every global option:

 ============================= ====================================================
-    --verbose/-v              Log debugging info to stderr.
+    -v, --verbose             Log debugging info to stderr.
-    --quiet/-q                Suppress logging to stderr.
+    -q, --quiet               Suppress logging to stderr.
-    --no_log                  Suppress logging to file.
+    --no-logfile              Suppress logging to file.
-    --progress                Show a progress bar.
-    --first_n                 Process only this many records. [default: all] --warnings_as_errors/-e   Warnings cause exceptions.
+    -e, --warnings_as_errors  Treat warnings as fatal (for testing).
 ============================= ====================================================

 Commands